Fix Windows Update errors by using the DISM or System Update Readiness tool

 Download the System Update Readiness tool.

-select the download link in the following table that corresponds to the version of Windows that is running on your computer.
+Go to Microsoft Update Catalog and download the tool that corresponds to the version of Windows that is running on your computer.
 For more information about how to find the version of Windows that you installed, see Find out if your computer is running the 32-bit or 64-bit version of Windows.

 This tool is updated regularly, we recommend that you always download the latest version.
 This tool is not available in every supported language.
 Check the link below to see if it is available in your language.

 Select Download on the Download Center webpage, then do one of the following:

 - To install the tool immediately, select Open or Run, and then follow the instructions on your screen.

 - To install the tool later, select Save, and then download the installation file to your computer.
 When you're ready to install the tool, double-select the file.